MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-diagnostics.md

   3. Connect to the storage account created in step 1.
   4. Select **Blob Containers**.
   5. Create a new container.
-  6. Right click the container, then click **Get Shared Access Signature**
+  6. Right click the container, then click **Get Shared Access Signature**.
   7. Select the required **Start Time** and **End Time**.
   8. For permissions, select **Read**, **Write**, **List**.
   9. Select **Create**.